Aarthyravi/corejava/README.md

 # Core Java
  ## String
- * String pool - Collection memory of string type
+ * String pool - String pool which is used to store the String values in Java(Collection memory of string type)
+ * Heap memory -  Heap memory is used to store any created objects in Java.
- * heap memory -
+ * Stack memory - Variables allocated on the stack are stored directly to the memory.